soot-oss/SootUp/docs/BodyInterceptor.md

 ![SSA Example_2](./figures/SSA Example_2.png)

-In the given example, the StaticSingleAssignmentFormer assigns to a new local variable for each<code>IdentityStmt</code>and<code>AssignStmt</code>.
+In the given example, the StaticSingleAssignmentFormer assigns each<code>IdentityStmt</code>and<code>AssignStmt</code>to a new local variable .
 And each use uses the local variable which is most recently defined.
 Sometimes, it is impossible to determine the most recently defined local variable for a use in a join block.
 In this case, the StaticSingleAssignmentFormer will insert a<code>PhiStmt</code>in the front of the join block to merge all most recently defined local variables and assign them a new local variable.